Ewelina-EN/todo-list-react/README.md

 Click on the link to see how it works || https://ewelina-en.github.io/todo-list-react/

-Simple task list moved from vanilla JS into React.js The app now doesn't have the functionality added.
-Soon it will be possible use the buttons to:
+Simple task list moved from vanilla JS into React.js The app have the functionality like:

 - add tasks
 - mark tasks as done